-Congenital Heart Defects: Diagnosis and Treatment in Newborns (2024 Guide)
+Congenital Heart Defects in Newborns: Diagnosis and Treatment

 etailed illustration of a newborn’s heart labeled with common congenital heart defects, including Ventricular Septal Defect (VSD) and Atrial Septal Defect (ASD).